 If children have access to a Smart Phone you use to access the Service, we encourage you to download and install child protection / filtering services.
 Potential options include:

 If you feel that you are losing control of your play and would like help in restricting your access to our Service, we offer you the option to Self-Exclude yourself from our platform.
 Self-exclusion can be temporary or permanent, during which time your Account will be closed and your funds, if any, remitted.

-If you would like to self-exclude yourself, please contact the Customer Support Team at email@example.com who will assist you to complete and return our Self-Exclusion Notice.
+If you would like to self-exclude yourself, please review the following page for further details and submit the Self Exclusion Notice to the Customer Support Team at firstname.lastname@example.org.
 While you are Self-Excluded you must not apply for an Account or engage in any Contests through the Service using your Account or otherwise.

 You may apply for your Self-Exclusion to be revoked with the Authority’s permission.
 Please contact our Customer Support Team at email@example.com for further details.

 *Please note: We may close your account permanently rather than self-exclude you

 As part of our responsibility towards responsible gaming, if you would like to adjust the limits on your Account in relation to daily deposit and Entry Fee amounts we can implement them.